vdelachaux/4DPop-XLIFF-Pro/README.md

 * Define the reference language then add as many languages as you want, files and folder are automatically created/updated.
 * Manage all standards ie. Language-Regional Codes, ISO639-1 and Legacy names.
 <img src="./assets/multilanguages.png">
-* When a localization isn't done, the file is updated with the source string as target string  (so ==all localized files are always synchronized==).
+* When a localization isn't done, the file is updated with the source string as target string  (so _all localized files are always synchronized_).
 * Automatically update the "state" attribute for the "target" string ("new", "need translation") according to the XLIFF specification, so that the created files can be edited with another XLIFF editor.
 * In the editor, the not translated strings are highlighted depending the translate status (solarized light background).
 <img src="./assets/all.png">

 ## Duplicate resnames

-* ==Detecting the uniqueness of resname into a file== with auto-expanding & highlighting of duplicated items.
+* _Detecting the uniqueness of resname into a file_ with auto-expanding & highlighting of duplicated items.
 * The "resname" is case-sensitive, so the same resname but with a case difference is not considered duplicated.
 * A "resname" is also not considered duplicated if it is loaded only on a platform.
 <img src="./assets/duplicateResnames.png">

 ## Notes & platform

-* ==Note management==.
+* _Note management_.
 <img src="./assets/notes.png">
-* ==Platform Management==.
+* _Platform Management_.
 Allows you to load a different string depending on the platform.
 <img src="./assets/platform.png">

 ## Working language

-* ==Filter the working language== - Keep only at screen the reference and one localization language, all other languages continue to be synchronized.
+* _Filter the working language_ - Keep only at screen the reference and one localization language, all other languages continue to be synchronized.
 <img src="./assets/fr.png">

 ##Action menu